Finding Legal Help

 - Utah Judicial Council History 1998-2010 - PDF

-By rule, the Judicial Council established a Board of Judges for each level of court.
-Boards of Judges adopt administrative rules in accordance with the guidelines of the Council, advise the Council, supervise the implementation of Council policies and serve as liaisons between judges and the Council.
+The Judicial Council is required to establish a board of judges for each level of court (Utah Code of Judicial Administration Rule 1-301).
+Code of Judicial Administration Rule 1-304 identifies the authority and duties of boards of judges, including adopting administrative rules in accordance with the guidelines of the Council, advising the Council, supervising the implementation of Council policies, and serving as liaisons between judges and the Council.

 - Members of Board of Appellate Court Judges

 - Members of Board of District Court Judges